 This document explicates that, in the RPKI, the CRL listed on the certificate issuer's current Manifest is the one relevant and appropriate for determining the revocation status of a resource certificate.
-By way of the hash in the manifest's fileList this provides a cryptographic guarantee on the Certification Authority's intent that this is the most recent CRL and removes possible replay vectors.
+The hash in the manifest's FileList provides a cryptographic guarantee on the Certification Authority's intent that this is the most recent CRL and removes possible replay vectors.